xMattC/mt5-strategy-factory/README.md

 - Integrated visual reporting dashboard

 ### Contributing
-Welcome contributions/ ideas of all kinds —  Feel free to fork the project and submit a pull request, or open an issue to start a discussion.
+Contributions and ideas of all kinds are welcome!
+Feel free to fork the project and submit a pull request, or open an issue to start a discussion.

-Note: Active development is currently maintained in a private repository.
-If you're interested in collaborating more closely, please reach out.
+Note: This repository serves as a proof of concept.
+Active development is maintained in a private repository.
+If you're interested in collaborating more closely, please don’t hesitate to reach out.